Hitsuji-M/DB_Project/README.md

 <p align="center">
-A simple data pull and json converter to fully functional database using docker, python and MariaDB<br>
+A simple data pull and json converter to fully functional database using Docker Compose, Python and MariaDB<br>
 </p>